Clinics and Services

-For Long term Acting Reversible Contraception LARC services please call reception so that they can arrange an appointment at one of four Greenwich Live Well Centres.
-The centres provide coil fittings, checks & removals plus implanon fitting and removal.
+For Long term Acting Reversible Contraception (LARC) services, please call reception so that they can arrange an appointment at one of four Greenwich Live Well Centres.
+The centres provide coil fittings, checks & removals plus implant fitting and removal.

 Should you need any further help or advice The Family Planning Association is always there for help and guidance.

 More advice or help on sexual health can be found at:

 We provide antenatal care in pregnancy in partnership with our local midwives and obstetricians.
 As soon as you know that you are pregnant please self-refer for maternity services by completing the online self-referral form for Maternity Services on the Lewisham and Greenwich NHS site.

 The doctors do not provide medical care for home deliveries.